Enbridge Line 5: Mackinac Straits Corridor Authority (MSCA) agreement about tunnel

-Lawsuits, 2019-2021
+Lawsuits (2019–2021)

-In late June 2019, the state of Michigan filed a lawsuit asking the Ingham County Court to compel the decommissioning of the segment of Line 5 that runs under the Straits of Mackinac; the dual pipes, in use since 1953, were then shipping 540,000 barrels of oil and propane per day.
-A Reuters news report defined Line 5 as "a critical part of Enbridge’s Mainline network, which delivers the bulk of Canadian crude exports to the United States".
-The basis of the suit is the claim that the pipeline is a public nuisance and violates the Michigan Environmental Protection Act since it may become the source of pollution.
-The news report adds that "it is unclear if Line 5 could operate without the Straits segment".
+In late June 2019, the state of Michigan filed a lawsuit asking the Ingham County Court to compel the decommissioning of the segment of Line 5 that runs under the Straits of Mackinac.
+The dual pipes, in use since 1953, were then shipping 540,000 barrels of oil and propane per day.
+A Reuters news report defined Line 5 as "a critical part of Enbridge's Mainline network, which delivers the bulk of Canadian crude exports to the United States".
+The basis of the suit is the claim that the pipeline is a public nuisance and violates the Michigan Environmental Protection Act since it may become a major source of pollution.
+The news report added that "it is unclear if Line 5 could operate without the Straits segment".

 Attorney General Dana Nessel commented: "We cannot prevent accidental or emergency anchor deployments in one of the busiest shipping channels in the Great Lakes.
 And it only takes one such incident to cause an environmental and economic catastrophe.
 That is a risk no one should be willing to take".
-Michigan Senate Republicans expressed concern about the potential shutdown of the pipeline, which they believe would create other problems:"the loss of thousands of construction jobs expected from the tunnel construction, an increase in costs at Detroit and Toledo refineries and the loss of a significant mode of propane transportation in Michigan.
+Michigan Senate Republicans expressed concern about the potential shutdown of the pipeline, which they said could create other problems: "the loss of thousands of construction jobs expected from the tunnel construction, an increase in costs at Detroit and Toledo refineries and the loss of a significant mode of propane transportation in Michigan.
 It is estimated that replacing the propane lost by closing the line would require an additional 30,000 truckloads and 9,600 rail cars annually".

 In June 2020, the U.S. Sixth Circuit Court of Appeals ruled the emergency response for the pipeline was adequate to protect wildlife in the Straits of Mackinac and the Michigan Court of Appeals sided with its ruling.
-Enbridge has stated that the pipeline is in a good condition even though the outer coating has worn away in some places and steel braces are placed at places hit by erosion.
-It plans the construction of a utility tunnel in bedrock under the Straits of Mackinac-the connector of Lake Michigan and Lake Huron, to house the Line 5 liquids pipeline and to replace its six-kilometer underwater segment.
+Enbridge has stated that the pipeline is in good condition even though the outer coating has worn away in some places and steel braces are placed at places hit by erosion.
+It plans the construction of a utility tunnel in the bedrock under the Straits of Mackinac-the connector of Lake Michigan and Lake Huron, to house the Line 5 pipeline and to replace its six-kilometer underwater segment.
 Enbridge intends to begin work on the tunnel once it received all the necessary permits and expected to complete construction by 2024.

 In May 2021, citing a 1977 treaty with the United States on the uninterrupted flow of oil and gas across the border, the Canadian government asked a U.S. court to stop Michigan from shutting down the pipeline, thus triggering a bilateral negotiation with Washington.
 The pipeline supplies fuel to much of Ontario and Quebec.

 In June 2022, the Environmental Permit Review Commission inside the Michigan Department of Environment, Great Lakes and Energy re-instated a petition from the Bay Mills Indian Community, who challenged a permit Enbridge needs to build its tunnel.